hanzoai/ROCm/docs/how-to/system-optimization/rdna3-5.rst

   On systems with physically shared CPU and GPU memory, such as RDNA3.5-based systems, this mapped system memory effectively serves as VRAM for the GPU.
-  GART is typically kept relatively small to limit GPU page-table size and is mainly used for driver-internal operations.
+  GART is typically kept relatively small to limit GPU page-table size and is primarily used for driver-internal operations.

 * **GTT**